Handbook

 Organisations are increasingly adopting an active case management approach to sickness absence cases, where HR, OH, the line manager, the employee and - where appropriate - the GP, other medical professionals and/or staff side representatives work together to support the employee and manage the absence.

-Agree early on who the case manager will be so they can ensure the process is streamlined, and there are minimal unnecessary delays, such as with sharing information between each party, or getting appointments.
+Agree early on who the case manager will be so they can ensure the process is streamlined, and there are minimal unnecessary delays, such as with sharing information between each party or getting appointments.

 If absence continues

-if the absence continues for more than 28 days, you need to meet with them to review their absence and discuss possible options.
+If the absence continues for more than 28 days, you need to meet with them to review their absence and discuss possible options.
 The purpose of the absence review meeting is to offer you and the staff member the opportunity to discuss the nature of their absence, and next steps for returning to work or continued absence, in a positive and supportive way.

 If a return to work is not possible, you will need to discuss the options with HR and OH, consulting relevant policies.
-Encourage your employee to seek support from staff side representatives where appropriate.
+Encourage your colleague to seek support from staff side representatives where appropriate.

 Reasons for absence